alexpolt/alexpolt.github.io/src/return-codes.md

-##Lets talk about error handling...
+##Lets Talk About Error Handling...

   Lets consider a simple example of filling a std::vector: